Holographic Interfaces in Symmetric Product Orbifolds: Interfaces of symmetric product orbifolds

 We shall often drop the sub- and superscripts that refer to the bulk data.
 In addition, throughout most of our discussion we will set the characters $\chi_\pm, \chi_p$ to be trivial, drop them from the arguments and write

-The interfaces obtained from the trivial representation of the stabiliser subgroup turn out to be the ones that are relevant for holography.\footnote{There is some tension between this observation and the perspective advocated for in \cite{Belin:2021nck}.
-We comment more on this issue in Appendix \ref{app:large_N_spherical} where, in the context of correlation functions, it becomes especially relevant.} This is not merely an a posteriori observation, but rather to be expected from first principles: From the string perspective, the representations associated to the characters $\chi_\pm$ and $\chi_p$ are the representations of the symmetric group that govern the statistics of multi-string states.
+The interfaces obtained from the trivial representation of the stabiliser subgroup turn out to be the ones that are relevant for holography.
+This is not merely an a posteriori observation, but rather to be expected from first principles: From the string perspective, the representations associated to the characters $\chi_\pm$ and $\chi_p$ are the representations of the symmetric group that govern the statistics of multi-string states.
 If we would like to describe multi-string ensembles with Bose statistics, we should hence make use only of the trivial characters in the dual symmetric orbifold, see also \cite{Knighton:2024noc}.
 Moreover, the restriction to fully symmetric representations of the `gauge group' $S_N$ is also consistent with the situation for Maldacena-Wilson lines in four-dimensional $N=4$ SYM theory.
 In the higher dimensional context, Wilson lines in other than symmetric traceless tensor representations require to consider multiple $D3$ branes in the bulk \cite{Gomis:2006sb} (or $D5$ branes).

 \paragraph{Reflective part of the interfaces.}After this first qualitative description of our interfaces, let us now proceed with their systematic construction.
 The boundary states $|a_\pm\rangle$ of the seed theory constitute the most non-trivial data that enters the construction.
 Let us recall that the sectors of the seed theory, i.e.~the irreducible representations of its chiral algebra $\mathcal{W}$, are labelled by some index $j$.
 Since the gluing condition for chiral fields relates the label of the right- and left-moving representations, the index $j$ also labels the Ishibashi states $|j\rrangle$ that can contribute to the boundary state.\footnote{To be more precise, the sectors of the seed theory are labelled by pairs $(j,\bar\jmath)$ of representations for the (anti-)holomorphic chiral fields.
 The specification of a boundary state involves picking a gluing automorphism $\Omega$ for the chiral algebra.
 This automorphism induces a map on representation labels $j \mapsto j_\Omega$.
 Given the choice of $\Omega$, Ishibashi states only exist for those sectors of the theory for which $\bar \jmath = j_\Omega$.
 In this sense, we only need to specify a single representation label in order to specify the Ishibashi state, see \cite{Recknagel_Schomerus_2013} for details. } Thus, a boundary state $|a\rangle$ of the seed theory is described by a set of coefficients $a_j$ in the expansion